 From the hilltop, they took a bird’s eye view of the scenic beauty of the village of Gorkha below, snow-capped mountains, green pastures land, smiling lawns, and verdant vales.
-The devotees of Manakamana do not get fed-up even if they visited several times.
-Even during summer days being intensely hot, and the sun shining in its strength, the devotees of Manakamana visits Manakamana but they stopped to rest and sought shelter from the heat under the shadow of trees or they enter in a tea shop to enjoy cold drink and ice-cream.
+The devotees of Manakamana do not get fed up even if they visited several times.
+Even during summer days being intensely hot, and the sun shining in its strength, the devotees of Manakamana visits Manakamana but they stopped to rest and sought shelter from the heat under the shadow of trees or they enter a tea shop to enjoy a cold drink and ice-cream.

-One can reach Manakamana Temple after crossing Abu Khairani by motorcar or bus, suspension bridge of Marsyangdi river and climbing four or five hours steep hill tracks and stone steeps road.
-After climbing two hours they can reach Duke hill and Sim Chautara, Sim Chautara is half way from Abu Khairani to Manakamana after they will reach in Suntala Bari.
-From Suntala Bari one can see temple and houses of Manakamana.
+One can reach Manakamana Temple after crossing Abu Khairani by motorcar or bus, a suspension bridge of Marsyangdi river, and climbing four or five hours steep hill tracks and stone steeps road.
+After climbing two hours they can reach Duke hill and Sim Chautara, Sim Chautara is halfway from Abu Khairani to Manakamana after they will reach Suntala Bari.
+From Suntala Bari one can see the temple and houses of Manakamana.

-A true pilgrim is those who serves poor people selflessly and nobility and charity brings popularity.
+A true pilgrim is those who serve poor people selflessly and nobility and charity bring popularity.
 Goddess Manakamana loves those who love her fellowmen.
 Happiness depends on what you can give, not what you can get.
 Righteous is to man is like rays of sun and perfume and color and beauty to a flower.
-Once one of the regular visitor of Manakamana stayed in a house of poor people of Manakamana.
+Once one of the regular visitors of Manakamana stayed in a house of poor people of Manakamana.
 The host was very poor.
 The family had not taken anything for many days.
-The visitors heart moved sympathetically seeing their pitiable condition, he help them in every possible way to improve their condition.
+The visitor’s heart moved sympathetically seeing their pitiable condition, he helps them in every possible way to improve their condition.
 He helped the poor family financially and physically.

 Since early in the morning, big bells of the temple peel deeply in the temple ground.
 After that, the devotees rise to begin puja worship.
-From Manakamana Temple, one can see the magnificent view of both Sun rise and Sun set of Annapurna ranges of the Himalayan Mountain with river Marsyangdi and Daraudi, Khairani and Muglin, Market, Chhimbaswari Mountain of Tanahu and Kalika Hill with Kalika temple and Gorakha Kali Rubber Industries, Factory houses of Gorkha.
+From Manakamana Temple, one can see the magnificent view of both Sunrise and Sunset of Annapurna ranges of the Himalayan Mountain with river Marsyangdi and Daraudi, Khairani and Muglin, Market, Chhimbaswari Mountain of Tanahu and Kalika Hill with Kalika temple and Gorakha Kali Rubber Industries, Factory houses of Gorkha.